Authorship of the Bible: Prayer of Manasseh

 The Prayer of Manasseh presents itself as a prayer from the wicked, but now penitent, king Manasseh (or Manassas) from his exile in Babylon.
 The actual author is unknown, and the date of composition is probably the 2nd or 1st centuries BCE.

-Wisdom of Sirach and Wisdom of Solomon
+Sirach and Wisdom of Solomon

-Sirach names its author as Jesus ben Sirach.
+Sirach names its author as Joshua ben Sirach.
 He was probably a scribe, offering instruction to the youth of Jerusalem.
 His grandson's preface to the Greek translation helps date the work to the first quarter of the 2nd century BCE, probably between 196 BCE and the beginning of the oppression of the Jews by Antiochus IV, who reigned 175–164 BCE.
 The Wisdom of Solomon is unlikely to be earlier than the 2nd century BCE, and probably dates from 100 to 50 BCE.
 Its self-attribution to Solomon was questioned even in the medieval period, and it shows affinities with the Egyptian Jewish community and with Pharisee teachings.